SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Evaluation

 Some of the remaining 108 vulnerabilities were written in \python 2, while \aspectTool relies on the \python 3 \pyCode{ast.parse} method to build SCFGs.
 We used the \texttt{2to3 [filename].py -w} command line to automatically translate the source code from \python 2 to \python 3 when necessary.
-In this case, we retained the generated \texttt{[filename].py.bak} files in the dataset to enable readers to check the original file.
+In this case, we retained the generated \texttt{[filename].py.bak} files in the dataset so readers can check the original file.

-We remark that each vulnerability is characterized by a unique CVE identifier and is associated with a CWE identifier~\cite{Cwe}, from the NIST database~\cite{NistCve} when available or from the Snyk database~\cite{Snyk} otherwise.
+We remark that each vulnerability is characterized by a unique CVE identifier and is associated with a CWE identifier~\cite{Cwe}, from the NIST database\footnote{\url{https://nvd.nist.gov/vuln}} when available or from the Snyk database~\cite{Snyk} otherwise.
 This CWE identifier is the \emph{vulnerability type} of the vulnerability.
-For instance, vulnerability CVE-2016-2513 has vulnerability type CWE-200, corresponding to an exposure of sensitive information~\cite{CWE200}.
+For instance, vulnerability CVE-2016-2513 has vulnerability type CWE-200, i.e., it corresponds to an exposure of sensitive information.